Rich-Kids-of-TAO/rkt-subnet/README.md

 ## What is Rich Kids of TAO?

-Rich Kids of TAO is a Bittensor subnet that rewards participants based on their TAO wealth.
-The more TAO you hold (liquid + staked), the higher your rewards.
+Rich Kids of TAO is a Bittensor subnet that distributes rewards according to participants’ TAO holdings.
+The more alpha you contribute across all the subnets, and the greater your TAO balance (both liquid and staked), the larger your rewards will be.

 ## How it Works